aem909/whoi-repo/README.md

 # whoi-repo
-software carpentry at WHOI 102218
+Software Carpentry at WHOI 102218

+new text read_me file